 8 Last-Minute Holiday Gifts Inspired by "The Past and Future City"

-The Past and Future City by National Trust President Stephanie Meeks has been out for a few months and received positive reviews from the preservation community and civic leaders.
-And while we feel it is, itself, an excellent last-minute holiday gift, we've pulled together a collection of pop culture items referenced in the book that might also serve your late-in-the-season, preservation-themed gift giving needs.
+The Past and Future City by National Trust President Stephanie Meeks, which was released in 2016, has received positive reviews from the preservation community and civic leaders.
+And while we feel it is, itself, an excellent last-minute holiday gift, we've pulled together a collection of pop culture items referenced in the book that might also serve your late-in-the-season, preservation-themed gift giving needs—plus one bonus gift Meeks has referenced since her book's release.

 This soft reboot of the franchise brings together the old gang to save their original and historic theater, while also introducing us to a few new characters like Walter and the ever-game Jason Segel as one of the lead humans.